 - Run the turmeric rhizomes under cold water to give them a quick cool before trying to rub the skins off.
 Bringing them from boiling water to the coldest your tap will run helps to ‘shock’ the skin, making it easier to take away the skin.

 - You can then set your oven to the lowest setting and arrange the turmeric rhizomes on a single layer of baking paper to each tray.
 Pop the trays into the oven and keep checking on them regularly.
 You may want to set a timer for an hour but it may take a lot longer.
 Alternatively set them out in the sun and remember to turn them occasionally.
+Our preferred method is to use a dehydrator, we have a full how to guide here.

 - Once you can snap the turmeric with your fingers then you know it is ready to come out of the oven.